speced/bikeshed/docs/definitions-autolinks.md

 Additionally, there's an "idl" link type which *is* intended to be used by authors.
-It's a union of all the WebIDL types, and exists because the WebIDL types are somewhat verbose.
+It's a union of all the WebIDL types, and exists because the WebIDL types are somewhat verbose, so simply putting "idl" as the type on an IDL-heavy container can eliminate the need to individually specify types most of the time.

 When you actually run the processor, you may get errors about there being too many possible references to choose from.
 The processor will continue to run anyway, but its default choice might be the wrong definition.